 When deciding on what activities to participate in, here are some things to consider:

 - How busy or crowded will it be?
-Will it be easy to stay 2m/6ft away from those outside your social circle?
+Will it be easy to stay 2m/6ft away from those you don’t live with?
 Outdoor events are lower risk than indoors.

 - Are face coverings/masks encouraged?
 It is recommended to wear a face covering even when outdoors if it is a large gathering.